-The following table summarises the sensitivity of profit and net assets attributable to unitholders to price risk.
-The reasonably possible movements in the risk variables have been determined based on management's estimates, having regard to a number of factors, including historical correlation of the Scheme's investments with the relevant benchmark and market volatility.
+The following table summarises the sensitivity of operating profit and net assets attributable to unitholders to currency risk and price risk.
+The reasonably possible movements in the risk variables have been determined based on management's estimates, having regard to a number of factors, including historical levels of changes in foreign currency exchange rates and historical correlation of the Scheme's investments with the relevant benchmark and market volatility.
 However, actual movements in the risk variables may be greater or less than anticipated due to a number of factors, including unusual large market movements resulting from changes in the performance of and/or correlation between the performance of the economies, markets and securities in which the Scheme invests.
 As a result, historic variations in risk variables should not be used to predict future variations in the risk variables.